slashvar/slashvar.github.io/_drafts/Cosine-madness.md

 | Grouped DnC		| 345 ns/op		| 323 ns/op		|
 | By blocks			| 319 ns/op 	| 296 ns/op		|

-_Note: all benchmarks are run on my M1 laptop._
+_Note: all benchmarks are run on my M1 laptop.
+Running on intel hardware, results are similar._